k-ganda/ICUConnect/README.md

 ### Model Notebook

-he machine learning model notebook can be found in
+The machine learning model notebook can be found in

 ```
 notebook/Predict_Occupancy_fixed.ipynb